Holy guacamole! That just about sums up what you will say when you taste this simple guacamole dip recipe and see how easy it is to make it fresh.

 Once everything is mixed together, add just a little more lemon juice...just to be sure everything stays fresh-looking.

-Serve it with chips (pictured are sweet potato tortilla chips) and vegetable crudites, such as carrots and cauliflower.
+Serve this simple guacamole dip recipe with chips or vegetable crudites, such as carrots and cauliflower.

 Need a small batch?
 Check out One Avocado Guacamole for a single serving recipe.